 Davis: Yes, I used to be defensive, too.
 I used to be the person who would say “Not all men” [Editor’s note: a rally call created by men to deflect systemic responsibility for sexism].
 I really think the key for me, and a lot of men, is that we actually have no clue what your lives are like.
 To be honest, we have no idea.
 We think about how to attract you—I’m a gay man but I spend enough time with straight men, and I know that straight men think about how to attract you, but they’re rarely deeply invested in actually learning what your lives are like.
 So when I started reading books written by women about women I was like, “Oh shit, they are talking about me.
 Literally this is me!
 And I’m a gay man!”

-I really think the key for me, and a lot of men, is that we actually have no clue what your lives are like.
 I remember I read bell hooks’ book Feminist Theory: From Margin to Center, and there’s a part in the book where hooks talks about women of color’s experience in slavery.
 And I realized in that moment that, as a black man, I’ve never thought about slavery through women’s lens.
 I say that in part just to say that there’s so much distance between men and women, and that’s part of my work is to close that gap—is to create the conditions for men to engage in these conversations openly and honestly, in a space where they can take certain risks.